February 22, 2024

 Global markets enter uncharted territory after developed-market central banks break with historical trends to cut interest rates before the U.S. Federal Reserve.
 Global growth desynchronization will test market resilience while unlocking new investment opportunities.

-The average funded status improved to 131.1% from 130.0% during Q2, driven by a modest drop in liabilities.
-Assets continued to outpace liabilities over the quarter, resulting in a healthier funded status.
-The current average funded status is significantly higher than what it was in December 2020.
+In the third quarter of 2024, the average funded status improved to 135.0% from 131.1% in the previous quarter, driven by increased growth in assets as they continued to outpace liabilities, resulting in a healthier funded status.
+The current average funded status is significantly higher than it was in December 2020.

 Funded status of the average defined benefit pension plan in Canada